 the push-down of the $\GG_m^{ns}$-torsor $E'$ via $Pr$.
 We have that $E$ is a $Z(1)$-torsor over $B_Q$.
 We still denote by $\widetilde{R}$ the point of $E$ living over $P\in B_Q$.
 We can summarize the situation in the following diagram:

 We have then

-\begin{lemma} To have the $n$ points $R=(R_1, \dots, R_n)$ of the extension $G$ is equivalent to have a point $\widetilde{R}$ in the fibre of the $Z(1)$-torsor $E$ above the point $P$ of $ B_Q$.
+\begin{lemma} Having the $n$-tuple $R=(R_1, \dots, R_n)$ of points of the extension $G$ is equivalent to having a point $\widetilde{R}$ in the fibre of the $Z(1)$-torsor $E$ above the point $P$ of $ B_Q$.
 By construction this $Z(1)$-torsor $E$ over $B_Q$ is the smallest torsor (with respect to pull-backs and push-downs) defined over $K$ and containing the point $\widetilde R$. \end{lemma}

 \begin{proof} The abelian sub-varieties $B\subset A^n\times {A^*}^s$ and $B_{v^*}\subset {A^*}^s$ are defined over $K$.
 Since $Q \in {A^*}^s(K)$, we have that $B_Q$ is defined over $K$.
 Hence the torsor $E$ is defined over $K$.